 We just now are coming to the spiritual experiences represented by the last three feasts.
 Obedience to the Father, and perfect rest in His Person and will, are beginning to be emphasized by the Spirit of God.

-To those familiar with the seven furnishings of the Tabernacle of the Congregation, the feast of Pentecost is equivalent to the Lampstand; the Blowing of Trumpets is equivalent to the Altar of Incense; the Day of Atonement is equivalent to the Ark of the Covenant; and the feast of Tabernacles is equivalent to the Mercy Seat.
+To those familiar with the seven furnishings of the Tabernacle of the Congregation, the feast of Pentecost corresponds to the Lampstand; the Blowing of Trumpets corresponds to the Altar of Incense; the Day of Atonement corresponds to the Ark of the Covenant; and the feast of Tabernacles corresponds to the Mercy Seat.

 Some of the Christian ministers of our day are seeking power rather than Jesus Christ.
 They say they are seeking the will of Christ.
 The truth is, they are seeking their own will and are attempting to use the Holy Spirit for their own purposes.
 They want to administrate the Kingdom of God in terms of their self-aggrandizement.

-This is a real choice and it has to be made with clarity and vigor.
+This is a real choice and it must be made with clarity and vigor.

-You have to humble yourself before God and ask Him to help you let go of your religious ambition and your desire to "do great things for God" or to be something in the Kingdom.
+You must humble yourself before God and ask Him to help you let go of your religious ambition and your desire to “do great things for God” or to be something in the Kingdom.
 Let it go!
 Become nothing!
 Turn your life over to Christ!

 Seek the face of the Lord.
 Don’t try to get God to bless what you are doing.
 Ask God to show you what He wants you to do.
 You may not hear for awhile as your decision is tested.
 God wants to know whether you are part of the False Prophet or part of His Son.
 He cannot know all that is in your heart until He tests you.